Throbac-Labs/SolanaValidator_FullDeployment/README.md

 Account 1: Authorized Withdrawer

 Do NOT store this keypair on your device.
 This wallet is the key to our validator, it controls all accounts, allows for key rotation, comission changes, and withdrawals of rewards.
+TAKE CARE TO STORE THE SEED PHRASE IN A SAFE PLACE AND DO NOT LOOSE.
 ```
 solana-keygen new --no-outfile
-solana airdrop 1 5Kd2YFmsSFctVxBTuPfupA8oCAs42kbBmFBZrYKQ8jKm (use your pubkey)
+solana airdrop 1 AUTHORIZED-WITHDRAWER-PUBLIC KEY (use the public key from above)
 ```

 Account 2: Validator Identity